anamargaridarl/MIEIC_LPOO/docs/README.md

 ### View Element
 #### Problem in Context
-All the elements in the game had a graphic class that draw the information of the object into the screen.
+All the elements in the game had a graphic class to draw the information of the object into the screen.
 Since all shared this feature even though the implementations were different there was a need to unify them all.

 #### The Pattern